cakephp/docs/en/appendices/3-0-migration-guide.rst

 * The ``full_base`` option has been replaced with the ``_full`` option.
 * The ``ext`` option has been replaced with the ``_ext`` option.
 * `_scheme`, `_port`, `_host`, `_base`, `_full`, `_ext` options added.
-* String urls are no longer modified by adding the plugin/controller/prefix names.
+* String URLs are no longer modified by adding the plugin/controller/prefix names.
 * The default fallback route handling was removed.
 If no routes match a parameter set `/` will be returned.
 * Route classes are responsible for *all* url generation including